whathecker/flow-launcher/README.md

 # flow-launcher

-Launch your flow at your will and stay productive all the time 🚀🚀💫💫
+Launch your flow at your will and stay productive all the time 🚀🚀💫💫 (It's a goal-based to-do app I built for fun & learning RN)

 ## Expo dependency